Saturday, July 25, 2009

 Beginning in 1938, the Colorado College Tigers hockey program has made the NCAA Tournament 18 times, taking the national championship in 1950 and 1957 and finishing as runner up in 1952, 1955 and 1996.
 Former Pittsburgh Penguins head coach Bob Johnson coached the Tigers from 1963 to 1966.
 They have won the WCHA league title nine times since the formation of the conference in 1959.
 Arguably, the best known Colorado College player in the NHL is former Vancouver Canuck and New York Ranger Doug Lidster, who played 897 NHL games over 16 seasons.

-I'm admittedly partial to the black and yellow color scheme, but I also find the modern Tiger head to be one of my favorite logos.
-The combination of the modern logo with the retro feeling of the center "Canadiens" stripe around the body of the jersey really makes for an attractive combination.
-I'm personally surprised more teams don't use the central stripe as a design element.
+The modern, graphic Tiger head logo has always been a favorite with us, and, in combination with the retro feeling of the center "Canadiens" stripe around the body of the jersey really makes for an attractive combination.
+We're surprised more teams don't use the central stripe as a design element.

 Here is a small collection of Sertich and Colorado College videos that highlight the history of the program.